Southclaws/Pawpy/README.md

 ### Talking of system calls, why not just use exec?

 The use of python.h and integration instead of a simple system call is so that more detailed information about the module can be get and set via the plugin.
 It's also slightly faster and threaded execution can be controlled more.

-## When?

-I wrote the first commit in a morning.
-Shouldn't take long to finsh the rest of the project and test it.
-The main objectives now are thread safety, Linux compatibility and integrating Python features.